-Determine how much cover you may require with the life insurance cover calculator and the benefit you will receive with the income cover calculator
+Determine how much cover you may require and the benefit you will receive with the life insurance cover calculator.

 - Birth of child